Hoʻokūkū Hīmeni

 Judges

 Two music judges evaluate the quality, dynamics, and intonation of each song's choral presentation.
 Two language judges evaluate the pronunciation, interpretation, and flow of each group's use of Hawaiian language.
 An overall judge evaluates both categories.

 The judges' scores are combined to determine the award winners.

-Judges score each song individually, rather than as a group.
-Their scores are tallied outside the arena during the intermission and Hōʻike by two Kamehameha staff members – usually math teachers.
+Score sheets are tallied outside the arena during intermission and Hōʻike by two Kamehameha staff members – usually math teachers.

 Scoring system